timescale/docs/promscale/installation/upgrade.md

 # Upgrade Promscale
-Promscale consists of the Promscale Connector, and the Promscale PostgreSQL extension.
+Promscale consists of the Promscale Connector, and the Promscale Database.
+The Promscale Database is PostgreSQL with the TimescaleDB and the Promscale extensions.
 When you upgrade your Promscale installation, you need to check both components.
 This section contains important information about upgrading.

 The process for updating your Promscale installation is: